buf1024/buf1024.github.io/.hugo/content/post/2023-09-21-rust-panic.md

 7 |             code="abc");
   |                  ^^^^^ named argument never used
   |
-note: format specifiers use curly braces, and the conversion specifier `D` is unknown or unsupported --> a.rs:5:20
+note: fORMat specifiers use curly braces, and the conversion specifier `D` is unknown or unsupported --> a.rs:5:20
   |
 5 |             filter=(SE%3D%22123%22)&\
   |                    ^^^
-note: format specifiers use curly braces, and the conversion specifier `%` is unknown or unsupported --> a.rs:5:23
+note: fORMat specifiers use curly braces, and the conversion specifier `%` is unknown or unsupported --> a.rs:5:23
   |
 5 |             filter=(SE%3D%22123%22)&\
   |                       ^^^^^^^
-  = note: printf formatting is not supported; see the documentation for `std::fmt`
+  = note: printf fORMatting is not supported; see the documentation for `std::fmt`

 error: aborting due to previous error